 - Sewing Clips if available – these are just easier to use at a later step.

-- Fabric stiffener – you can choose how rigid you wish to make the fabric catchall tray depending on it’s designed use and purpose.
+- Fabric stiffener – you can choose how rigid you wish to make the fabric catch-all tray depending on it’s designed to use and purpose.

 I always like to start by making sure my measurements are correct.
-I decided to make a simple square fabric catchall tray enough to fit my sewing clips in.
-I made my fabric squares 8 inches by 8 inches.
+I decided to make a simple square fabric catch-all tray enough to fit my sewing clips in.
+I made my fabric squares 10 inches by 11 inches.

 Tip: Depending on how deep you want your tray will determine how big of a square you will want to start with.